build-on-aws/content/posts/picturesocial/06-how-to-use-dynamodb-on-a-containerized-api/index.md

 This way we don’t have to know much about the method names, we just know what it does just following the HTTP Method and understanding the Data Model.
 You can learn about the different HTTP Methods and purposes by visiting the Restfull documentation [here](https://restfulapi.net/http-methods/).

-Now we are gonna put all this together and start coding!
+Now we are goint to put all this together and start coding!

 ### **Pre-requisites:**